blackferncreations/germankeycut/framework.md

 Performance has been observed repeatedly.

-The system no longer needs to spend the same amount of attention deciding whether the offer belongs within it.
+The system requires less exceptional attention to continue with the offer.

 Integration is therefore not a moment of declared acceptance.